kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 ---
-title: Install Kyma on a AKS cluster
+title: Install Kyma on an AKS cluster
 type: Installation
 ---

-This Installation guide shows developers how to quickly deploy Kyma on a [Azure Kubernetes Service](https://azure.microsoft.com/services/kubernetes-service/) (AKS) cluster.
+This Installation guide shows developers how to quickly deploy Kyma on an [Azure Kubernetes Service](https://azure.microsoft.com/services/kubernetes-service/) (AKS) cluster.
 Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.

 ## Prerequisites
 - A domain for your AKS cluster